c-ehrlich/next-is-an-spa/README.md

-# Next.js is an MPA
+# Next.js is an SPA

 (with the /pages directory)